-6. Seawall Capital Repairs
+5. Seawall Capital Repairs:

-• The Corpus Christi Seawall was originally constructed from 1939 to 1942.
+- The Corpus Christi Seawall was originally constructed from 1939 to 1942.
 With the initiation of the Seawall Maintenance sales and use tax, a major project was completed in 2007 to address advanced levels of deterioration of the Seawall system.
 That project was completed for a cost of \$43.4 million.
 The funding levels programmed in the CIP are anticipated to address routine maintenance issues.
 A subsequent major reconstruction is shown to occur after the expiration of the current one-eighth cent sales and use tax.
-This project will assess the seawall and develop and prioritize the maintenance repair activities.
+This project will assess the seawall and develop and prioritize the maintenance repair activities. - AE Selected (Munoz Engineering)

-- AE Selected (Munoz Engineering) - Engineering Services executed a small design contract with Munoz Engineering on 12/19/17 in the amount of \$17,280. - Anticipated project schedule is 3 months. - Project scope includes: - Visual inspection of the Seawall, - Document findings in a report including photographs and map exhibits, - o Provide maintenance program and prioritization of repair recommendations, and - Prepare Opinion of Probable Construction Costs for noted repairs.
+- Engineering Services executed a small design contract with Munoz Engineering on 12/19/17 in the amount of \$17,280. - Anticipated project schedule is 3 months. - Project scope includes: - Visual inspection of the Seawall, - o Document findings in a report including photographs and map exhibits, - Provide maintenance program and prioritization of repair recommendations, and - Prepare Opinion of Probable Construction Costs for noted repairs.

-- Project Kickoff Meeting held on 01/03/18.

-- Consultant inspected Seawall; Preliminary Report submitted 02/12/18.

-- City comments provided to the Consultant.

-- Final Report submitted 04/06/18.

-- Presented inspection findings to the Type A Board at the April 2018 meeting.
+- Project Kickoff Meeting held on 01/03/18. - Consultant inspected Seawall; Preliminary Report submitted 02/12/18. - City comments provided to the Consultant. - Final Report submitted 04/06/18. - Presented inspection findings to the Type A Board at the April 2018 meeting. - Design contract amendment under negotiations.
+Anticipate presenting the design contract to the Type A Board in October 2018.

-7. Repair on Marina Breakwater at McGee Beach
+6. Repair on Marina Breakwater at McGee Beach (Design):

-- Scope and Fee negotiations with the selected consultant (LAN) began in May 2017 and were placed on hold pending approval of the CIP funding.
-Previous CIP funding was recommended to be combined into the Bayshore Project to accelerate some of the rehab of the pier and walkway (see Item 4). - The CIP for FY17-18 includes the remaining recommended improvements and was approved in September 2017. - Proposed improvements consist of demolishing the existing elevated concrete cap and constructing a new breakwater concrete cap in its place.
+- Scope and Fee negotiations with the selected consultant (LAN) began in May 2017; placed on hold pending approval of the CIP funding.
+Previous CIP funding was recommended to be combined into the Bayshore Project to accelerate some of the rehab of the pier and walkway. - The CIP for FY17-18 includes the remaining recommended improvements and was approved in September 2017. - Proposed improvements consist of demolishing the existing elevated concrete cap and constructing a new breakwater concrete cap in its place.
 The existing rock breakwater and concrete cap will be repaired and raised.
 These improvements will help fortify the seawall against wave attack by preventing failure of the breakwater and excessive erosion of McGee Beach.
 Construction anticipated to consist of placing rock ballast (smaller stones) to fill gaps between the larger stones and provide a base for the new concrete cap, building the new cap wider (assumed to be 2 ft. wider) and higher (assumed to be 1 ft. higher) than original. - AE Selected (LAN) through RFQ 2016-06.

-- Design contract approved by the Type A Board in February 2018. - Design contract approved by City Council on 03/20/18. - NTP sent to Consultant on 03/28/18. - Project Kick-off Meeting held on 04/09/18. - Recommendation made to amend the Repair on Marina Breakwater at McGee Beach project to include dredging in the Marina. - LAN submitted a proposal on 03/29/18. - City staff negotiating a new contract instead of an amendment.
-The dredging tasks will still be incorporated into the breakwater repairs plan set, but funding will be tracked separately.
-Anticipate bringing the dredging design contract to the Type A Board in August 2018.
+- Design contract approved by the Type A Board in February 2018. - Design contract approved by City Council on 03/20/18. - NTP sent to Consultant on 03/28/18. - Project Kick-off Meeting held on 04/09/18. - Recommendation made to amend the Repair on Marina Breakwater at McGee Beach project to include dredging in the Marina. - LAN submitted a proposal on 03/29/18. - Nourishment/Dredging tasks will be incorporated into this project, but will be approved through a separate, new contract instead of amending the Breakwater contract.
+This will make the project easier to track, since these are separate CIP projects, yet still allows for a more economic and cost-efficient execution of the projects by incorporating the dredging tasks into the plan set with the breakwater repairs. - Nourishment/Dredging design contract approved by the Type A Board in August 2018. - o Scheduled for City Council vote on September 11, 2018.

-8. Salt Flats Levee Improvements (Re-RFQ)
+7. Salt Flats Levee Improvements (Re-RFQ):